 The building underwent a long series of restorations over time; for instance, the façade and the square bell tower were added at the turn of the 14th and 15th centuries.

-The church, already in poor condition, was deconsecrated in 1805 after Napoleon’s requisitions and it was sold in 1812 for 80 scudi to Andrea Cicognani, who turned the left aisle into fish shops for the opposite market.
+After the Napoleonic looting of art, in 1805 the church – already in poor condition – was definitively deconsecrated and sold for 80 scudi to Andrea Cicognani, who turned the left aisle into fish shops for the nearby market.